ashbake/specsim/README.md

 # specsim
-SNR calculator developed for HISPEC/MODHIS tracking camera and main instrument, but it can be adapted to other instruments.
+Specsim is an SNR calculator developed for HISPEC/MODHIS, but it can be adapted to other instruments.
 It builds on a lot of functions from the PSISIM package.
 The main branch should be runnable after download - it does not include all the latest features and updates, but demonstrates the usage of the code.

 ## Installation
 Clone the repo